Skip to main content

 → Found in formal or dramatic speech—understanding it helps with advanced listening.

-- Phrasal Verbs with Multiple Meanings (take off, break down, run into)
+13. Phrasal Verbs with Multiple Meanings (take off, break down, run into, pass out, bring up)

 → Critical for decoding casual and idiomatic speech.

-→ Helps you follow structured arguments or contrasting ideas in spoken discourse.
+→ Helps you follow similar arguments or contrasting ideas in spoken discourse.

 → Helps you sound more natural and understand common phrases in speech.